-Getting an Arduino board is not a problem where ever you are.
-Arduino has many official distributes all over the world which are listed on their website.
+Getting an Arduino board is not a problem wherever you are.
+Arduino has many official distributers all over the world which are listed on their website.
 I bought my first Arduino board from rhydoLabz which is the only official distributor in the state of Kerala, India.
 They have SparkFun distribution too.
 It was like a dream come true when I got my first Arduino.
-I didn’t know what to build with it first but today I can design and build almost anything from Arduino if given all the tools and materials combining my other skills.
+I didn’t know what to build with it first but today I can design and build almost anything from Arduino if given all the tools, and materials combining my other skills.

-So if you are out there and want to start with micro-controllers, programming and DIY hardware hacking, find an official distributor near and get an Arduino board today.
-You can find all my Arduino projects in the Hardware Projects page.
-Happy hardware hacking and stay creative :)
+If you are out there and want to start with microcontrollers, programming and DIY hardware hacking, find an official distributor near and get an Arduino board today.
+You can find all my Arduino projects in this website.